greymd/teip/man/man.md

 1
 ```

-If *command* is not given, `teip` prints how standard input is tokenized.
+If *command* is not given, `teip` shows how standard input will be devided into chunks.

 ```
 $ echo ABCDEF | teip -og .